Please ensure Javascript is enabled for purposes of website accessibility 2025 Consolidated Grants Program - SCCRTC

 Project Evaluation

-Below is a summary of criteria that the RTC will use to evaluate project benefits and transportation decisions.
+Below is a summary of criteria that the RTC uses to evaluate project benefits and transportation decisions.
 These criteria support the Regional Transportation Plan (RTP), state, and/or federal goals and policies.

 • Access for All - Expand affordable and convenient multi-modal travel options and choices, especially to and within key destinations, to allow people to access their regular needs.